 - Portion Control

-- Cooking at home helps you manage portion sizes better than eating out.
-You’ll be in control of how much salt, sugar, and fat go into your meals—a huge advantage when managing conditions like diabetes or high blood pressure.
+- Cooking at home helps you manage portion sizes and control salt, sugar, and fat intake

 - Increased Physical Activity